 XmlAttribute

-The XmlElement is a built-in fragment artefact, which belongs to the XmlFileArtifact and to the fragment artefact XmlElement.
+The XmlElement is a built-in fragment artifact, which belongs to the XmlFileArtifact and to the fragment artifact XmlElement.
 In particular, it inherits all operations from Artifact.

 XmlAttribute XmlAttribute(XmlElement p, String n, String v, Boolean f)

 Creates a new XML attribute for in p with name n and value v.
 In case that an equally named attribute already exists in p, the attribute is overwritten if f is true or created anyway (f is false).